 In conjunction with St Anne’s Social Justice Forum, Churches Together in Kew invites you to a series of three ‘conversations’ that address the scientific basis for recognising climate change and the nature of a faithful Christian response.

-Bishop David Atkinson and Father Nicholas King SJ.
-“Climate and Gospel” – the science of climate change and Pope Francis’ encyclical, Laudato Si: on care for our common home.
+The first of these conversations took place on March 6th at The Barn Church.
+The speakers were Bishop David Atkinson and Father Nicholas King SJ and their topic was “Climate and Gospel” – the science of climate change and Pope Francis’ encyclical, Laudato Si: on care for our common home.

 Bishop David Atkinson now retired as Assistant Bishop, Diocese of Southwark, was formerly Fellow and Chaplain of Corpus Christi College, Oxford; Canon Chancellor of Southwark Cathedral; Archdeacon of Lewisham; and Bishop of Thetford.
 David has taught theology in Oxford, lectured in the USA and India and has written a number of books on Christian Ethics and Pastoral Theology.
 Among his titles is Renewing the Face of the Earth: A theological and pastoral response to climate change (Canterbury Press, 2008).
 He served for several years as a board member of Operation Noah, a Christian organisation providing leadership, focus and inspiration in response to the growing climatic threat and is now a patron of that organisation.
 During that time he led the theology group that created ‘Climate change and the purposes of God: a call to the Church’ (2012), a document that challenges the Church to recognise that care for the world is central to its mission and fundamental to the Gospel.

 Father Nicholas King SJ writes on the Jesuit website: